-Since September 1, 2018, high-voltage halogen work lamps no longer meet the requirements set by the European Union for the use of lighting and the consumption of energy.
-Whereas halogen work lamps often have a C or D energy label, the European Union states that the lamps must have at least a B label.
+Since 1 September 2018, high-voltage halogen work lamps no longer meet the requirements set by the European Union for the use of lighting and the consumption of energy.
+Whereas halogen worklights often have a C or D energy label, the European Union states that the lamps must have at least a B label.
 A good alternative to halogen worklights are LED worklights.
 There is a difference in the two types of lighting.
 The purchase price of LED lighting is often slightly higher.
 After a longer period of time, the LED lighting pays for itself.
 The exact payback time of LED lighting is calculated later in this blog.

 Despite the fact that this measure does not yet apply to low-voltage halogen lamps and the fact that halogen worklights are still available in many places, we still recommend that you make the switch to LED worklights.
 There are more differences between the two types of worklights than just their energy consumption.
 These differences will be further explained below.

 1. Energy consumption

 As briefly introduced above, there is a lot of difference in the energy consumption of a halogen worklight and a LED worklight.
 The major advantage of LED work lights over halogen work lights is the reduced energy consumption.
 According to the NOS, a halogen worklight consumes 75% more energy than an LED worklight.
 In addition, traditional lighting also causes more CO2 emissions.
 In addition to energy consumption, halogen worklights also emit a lot of heat.
 This is because the lamp converts about 30% of the power consumption into light.

 The use of traditional lighting leads to increased CO2 emissions.
 According to Milieu Centraal, LED lamps use 75% less electricity than halogen lamps and 85% less than incandescent lamps. - – NOS